yezhengkai/learn-rust/the-rust-programming-language/READMD.md

   // 2!
   // 1!
   ```

+## Ch 4.1 What is Ownership?
+ℹ️ *Ownership* is a set of rules that govern how a Rust program manages memory.
+All programs have to manage the way they use a computer’s memory while running.
+1. Garbage Collection
+2. Manually allocate and free
+3. Ownership

+the main purpose of ownership is to manage heap data can help explain why it works the way it does.

 ## Cargo
 Use `cargo build` to compile a local package and all of its dependencies.